Anadarko raises dividend payout, share buyback program

-Anadarko said it raised its quarterly dividend to 25 cents per share from 5 cent per share, and added a further $500 million to its $2.5 billion-share buyback program.
+Anadarko raised its quarterly dividend to 25 cents per share from 5 cent per share, and added a further $500 million to its $2.5 billion-share buyback program.

 The company on Tuesday beat Wall Street profit estimates on the back of higher crude prices.